CETME Model L: Feeding

 The rifle feeds from standard NATO magazines that adhere to STANAG-DRAFT 4179 (interchangeable with magazines from the M16 rifle) and have a 30-round capacity, but it can also use short 12-round box magazines, usually only used for parades (early rifles and carbines were also adapted to use special 20 and 30-round magazines that were of an entirely different design).

-Issued magazines were steel, but thick walls only gave several problems, like misfeedings, stuck magazines (some could not even be inserted in the rifles), and the like.
+Issued magazines were steel, but thick walls only gave several problems, like misfeeds, stuck magazines (some could not even be inserted in the rifles), and the like.
 Although they were supposed to be expendable (a cost of 25 pesetas in 1995), it was forbidden to discard them, and many soldiers were punished for losing a magazine.

 Spanish soldiers tried to keep magazines known to work well for themselves, or get other STANAG magazines from surplus stores or friends abroad.
 It was a common sight in NATO joint exercises to see Spanish soldiers searching the zone where US troops discarded their empty mags.
-Many reliability problems were solved by using these "non--issued" magazines.
+Many reliability problems were solved by using these "non-issued" magazines.

 Sights

 The CETME Model L is equipped with adjustable iron sights consisting of a forward post (corrected mechanically for elevation) in two versions "thick" and "thin" (no official designation).
 Thin post was better for precision shooting, but it could easily bend if hit.
 Since it was well protected this wasn't much of a problem, and it was preferred over the thicker version.
 A flip-up rear sight with two settings for firing at distances of 200 and 400 m (early models had a rotating drum rear sight that provided 100, 200, 300 and 400 m sighting range apertures).

 The Model LV (Visor) is a marksman variant equipped with a fixed STANAG mount over the rear sight base; the optic generally used in this role is a nationally produced 4 power ENOSA scope.
 A starlight scope was also available.
-An alternate version of the LV was produced for the spanish Marines.
+An alternate version of the LV was produced for the Spanish Marines.
 It was equipped with a dovetail mount for the British SUSAT scope.
 There was a removable flip rear sight that could be used on this version as well.

 Another model with a rotating drum rear sight used by the Infanteria de Marina was also called LV, leading to some confusion, even in training manual and logistics.

 The standard rear sight base has a horizontal pin forward, and a circular shallow cavity behind were a detachable scope base could be mounted, but almost never used since not many of these bases were made for general use.